 Honey must be shown in 454g squat glass honey jars.
 Check if plastic or metal lids are specified.
 The judge will look for a full jar of honey.
 If there is a gap between the top of the honey and the lid, the judge will throw out the entry as underweight, without opening the jar.
 It pays to slightly overfill the jars.

 Check that you position the label correctly on the jar.
 If the schedule says ½ inch from the bottom of the jar, make a plywood template to set the label correctly.
+The label should be positioned halfway between the seams of the jar.
 Ensure your lids are clean.

 Shallow frame of honey suitable for extracting

 Cut the pieces of comb carefully and stand them on a grill pan mesh to drain.
-The judge looks for heavy matching pieces of comb, fully capped on both sides, no liquid honey in the container, no pollen, no honey on the container lid.
-The judge removes the comb from the box and checks that the underside is capped.
+The judge looks for heavy matching pieces of comb, same weight, fully capped on both sides, no liquid honey in the container, no pollen, no honey on the container lid.
+Use the new Thorne’s crystal container for the best presentation.
+The judge may remove the comb from the box, and checks that the underside is capped.

 Very eye-catching.
 You can win Best in Show with this class.